jbachorik/spring-petclinic/scripts/jmeter/readme.md

 * [jtl2cvs.py](jtl2cvs.py) - a script converting the JMeter JTL files into CSV counterparts with aggregated latencies (min, max, avg, percentiles)

 ## Running
-Typically, the system will be initialized by running `./init_deb.sh` or, if targeting a different system, a corresponding sequence of commands to download and install the listed dependencies.
+Typically, the system will be initialized by running `sh init_deb.sh` or, if targeting a different system, a corresponding sequence of commands to download and install the listed dependencies.

-Once the system is set up the benchmarking can be started as `./driver.sh 0.1,0.2,0.5,0.8 1,5,10,100,200,500` - the first comma separated list is the list of span sampling rates.
+Once the system is set up the benchmarking can be started as `sh driver.sh 0.1,0.2,0.5,0.8 1,5,10,100,200,500` - the first comma separated list is the list of span sampling rates.
 The second comma separated list is the list of stack sampling periods.
 These two lists are required.